From Chiba to Koshien - A Sixth-Round Pick's Rise

 Post-Retirement Activities and Contributions to Hanshin

 After working as a commentator, Kakefu became Hanshin's farm team manager in 2016.
 He focused on developing young players including Yusuke Oyama and Kento Itohara during his four-year tenure through 2019.
-Kakefu currently serves as Senior Executive Advisor to the team owner, remaining a living embodiment of Hanshin Tigers history.
+Kakefu has served as Senior Executive Advisor to the team owner, remaining a living embodiment of Hanshin Tigers history.
 His 349 career home runs rank second in franchise history, and his standing as the 'Third Mr. Tigers' after Fujimura and Murayama remains unshakeable.